stemangiola/CuratedAtlasQueryR/README.md

 The `raw` assay includes RNA abundance in the positive real scale (not transformed with non-linear functions, e.g. log sqrt).
-Originally CELLxGENE include a mix of scales and tranformations specified in the `x_normalization` column.
+Originally CELLxGENE include a mix of scales and transformations specified in the `x_normalization` column.

 The `cpm` assay includes counts per million.

 ------------------------------------------------------------------------

-This project have beeen funded by
+This project has been funded by

 - *Silicon Valley Foundation* CZF2019-002443
 - *Bioconductor core funding* NIH NHGRI 5U24HG004059-18